 - Medical assistants often begin their day by recording and relaying messages that have been left on the office’s voice mail system or sent via email.

 - Then they will move on to pulling charts for all the patients expected in the office that day.

-- As patients arrive for their appointments, they may greet them, provide them with the paperwork that needs to be completed, escort them back to examination rooms and then record medical histories for new patients and update information for existing patients.
+- As patients arrive for their appointments, they may greet them, provide them with the paperwork that needs to be completed, escort them back to examination rooms and then record medical histories for new patients and update health records for existing patients.

-- Their patient interaction may also include taking and recording blood pressure and weight, collecting and processing laboratory samples and ordering prescriptions and diagnostic tests.
+- Their patient interaction may also include taking and recording vital signs, blood pressure and weight, collecting and processing laboratory samples and ordering prescriptions and diagnostic tests.

 Part Seven Medical Assistant Job Outlook